Skip to main content

 ftp.techblue.net.

-Task 2: Navigating to and changing the record in the VPN view
+Task 2 Solution: Update the record in the VPN view

 Navigate to the VPN view, locate the record for ftp.techblue.net, and change its IP address to 10.100.0.99.

-1. In the GM web interface, navigate to Data Management → DNS → Zones.
+1. In Grid Manager, go to Data Management → DNS → Zones.

-5. Scroll down to the record for ftp, highlight and click Edit.
+4. Scroll down to the record for ftp, highlight it, and click Edit.

-Task 3: Navigating to and changing the record in the External view
+Task 3 Solution: Update the record in the External view

 Navigate to the External view, locate the record for ftp.techblue.net, and change its IP address to 128.171.133.99.

-1. In the GM web interface, navigate to Data Management → DNS → Zones.
+1. In the Grid Manager, go to Data Management → DNS → Zones.

 2. Because there are views configured, you will see the views External and VPN listed.
 If you see a list of zones instead, it means you are already inside one of the DNS views.
 Click the link DNS Home above the view name (beneath the Zones tab) to return to a list of all views.